Trooper Sydney Moore

 The last training exercises the regiment conducted before the embarked for Normandy was on 18th April 1944.
 It was held on the Thetford Training Area.
 They then moved on to the Stamford battle Area on the 19th April to practice attacks with other units.
 Sid experienced a rather wet and unpleasant night before the main battle training on the 20th April.
 It was a strange experience for the tank crews to be greeted by angry British Farmers shaking their fist at them whilst shouting abuse as they drove across open fields in battle attack formation a few months before D-Day.
 The farmers had not been told what was happening and why.
 They just saw it as wanton damage.
 They did not consider that the tank crews needed to practice their skills in realistic conditions.
 In France they will be driving across fields not just sticking to roads and tracks.
 The tanks crews had to master tank gunnery.
 Trooper Sid Moore spent a number of pleasant sunny spring days on the live fire ranges at Boyton, Holkham and Neathertown.

-This is a photograph of HM King George VI speaking with a REME soldier at the parade of the 44th Regiment Royal Armoured Corp 22nd April 1944
+This is a photograph of HM King George VI speaking with a REME soldier.
+In the

 That would be via the pre fabricated British Mulberry Harbour at Arromanches just north east of Bayeux on the Normandy coast in France.
 In the 100 days after D-Day the Mulberry Harbours landed over 2.5 million men, 500,000 vehicles and over 4 million tonnes of supplies.
 He was a gunner in a Sherman Tank.